madprops/launchkey_control/README.md

 Having `aseqdump` and `amidi` installed is required.

-Some mapped operations depend on `wmctrl` and `xdotool`.

-`sudo apt install alsa-utils wmctrl xdotool`

 Tip: Cover the octave buttons.
 Put something on top to avoid accidental note offsets.
 Tip: Don't change the track offset.
 This happens when you press both of them at the same time.